quick start action guide

 otary dial phoneFor the same reason you don't want to give out your home address to thousands of strangers, it's a good idea to set up a dedicated phone number for your business.

-This doesn't necessarily have to cost anything.
-If you're willing to live with minor limitations, Google Voice can be a great way to knock this out quickly.
+This doesn't necessarily have to cost anything, and if you're willing to live with minor limitations, Google Voice can be a great way to knock this out quickly.

 If you want to set up extensions and/or use a longer, automated voicemail greeting to screen your callers (like I do), a paid system like OpenPhone may be a better fit.